Trump fires up English-only debate with missing WhiteHouse.gov Spanish page

-Donald Trump has taken down the White House’s Spanish-language website, and in the process, may have kicked off another fiery English-only debate.
+Donald Trump, whose relationship with Latinos already is frosty, has taken down the White House’s Spanish-language website, and in the process, may have kicked off another fiery English-only debate.

+It was unclear Monday whether the elimination of Spanish was permanent; White House press secretary Sean Spicer did not directly address the use of Spanish during his briefing for reporters.

-Some scholars see the decision as a sign of the president’s “America First” message of protectionism, but worry it’ll be taken as an affront to the many Latin-Americans who identify with the language.
+But some scholars saw the decision as a sign of the president’s “America First” message of protectionism and worried that the absence of Spanish will be taken as an affront to the many Latin-Americans who identify with the language.

 “The removal of Spanish says something about English monolingualism, but it also says something about the speakers of Spanish,” said Phillip Carter, a sociolinguist professor at Florida International University in Miami.
 “Are you in or are you out?
 Suddenly they’re out.”

-The United States doesn’t have an official language.
-The founders debated it, but the idea was abandoned because Americans spoke so many different languages that making English the only official language would be considered tyrannical – the reason many American residents had fled their home countries.
+The United States, whose population includes about 52 million Spanish speakers, doesn’t have an official language.
+The founders debated it, but the idea was abandoned because Americans spoke so many languages that making English the only official language might be considered tyrannical – the reason many American residents had fled their home countries.

+Still, battles over languages have persisted, particularly in communities that find themselves hosting large numbers of non-English speakers.

 Are you in or are you out?
 Suddenly they’re out.
 Phillip Carter, Florida International University